DeamonDev888/Financial-Analyst/docs/commandes_pg_sql.md

         WHEN source = 'CNBC' THEN '💰 TRADING'
         WHEN source = 'FinancialJuice' THEN '📈 FUTURES' WHEN source = 'FRED' THEN '📊 MACRO'
+        WHEN source = 'Finnhub' THEN '🏢 EARNINGS/NEWS'
+        WHEN source = 'CME_VIX' THEN '📉 VOLATILITY'
         ELSE '📰 GENERAL'
     END as source_type,
     created_at